 Beautycounter is doing a lot better than other cosmetics companies when it comes to testing and using less harmful ingredients.
 It’s the structure of the business that is problematic.

 I recently watched an incredible documentary by Vice on the MLM company LuLaRoe.
 It described the experience of three women who sold product for the company.
 It described how much money a person had to spend to start selling LuLaRoe, which was $5,000.
 And many women never earned any of the money back.
 How LuLaRoe and other MLM companies are structured is that the people at the top, or those with the most recruits, earn the most in commission.
-They are rewarded with cars, vacations, and other glamorous things.
+They are rewarded with cars, vacations, and other glamorous things (that aren’t actually free, by the way!).
 They also earn money from the recruits of their recruits.

 It’s a cycle.
 And this cycle makes it virtually impossible for sellers without recruits or with very few to make back the money spent to start selling the product.
 LuLaRoe also targets stay-at-home moms as a way to make extra money for their families from home.
 LuLaRoe had multiple lawsuits filed against them and issues with quality that brought down even the highest making sellers, as described in the documentary.